walles/exactype/README.md

 * Get the FeedbackWindow working in landscape mode.
 * Think about which versions of Android we should build for / support
 * Come up with a way of doing code inspections in Travis
+* Try rotating the phone 90 degrees while long pressing and verify FeedbackWindow shows the right thing
+* Try rotating the phone 90 degrees while a popup keyboard is showing and verify nothing bad happens